ui-jar/ui-jar/README.md

 ### Test code

-Sometimes you want to create a test host component for your tests.
+Sometimes you want to create a test host component for your tests.<br/>
-It's possible to view test host components in UI-jar, just add the "@hostcomponent HOST_COMPONENT_CLASS_NAME" to the JSDoc-comment where you define your module definition.
+It's possible to view test host components in UI-jar, just add the "@hostcomponent HOST_COMPONENT_CLASS_NAME" to the JSDoc-comment where you define your module definition.<br/>
 In the example below it's defined in "beforeEach".

 ```js